karlskewes/spinnaker-kustomize-original/README.md

 1. [Secret Engines](https://spinnaker.io/docs/reference/halyard/secrets/#non-halyard-configuration)
    such as S3, GCS and potentially others.

+#### Custom Configuration

+Custom configuration for services can be appended to their respective `<service>-local.yml` file.

+For example, see `./overlays/config/files/clouddriver-local.yml`.

+This file is added to the `clouddriver` ConfigMap and mounted into the container at `/opt/spinnaker/config/clouddriver-local.yml`.

-#### Custom Overlay Configuration
+#### Custom Component Configuration

 The Java services leverage [Spring Application Properties - Wildcard Locations](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.external-config.files.wildcard-locations).
-This means that custom overlays need to mount files at `/opt/spinnaker/config/<overlay_name>/<application>.yml`.
+This means that custom `components` or `overlays` can also mount files at `/opt/spinnaker/config/<overlay_name>/<application>.yml`.

 Where `<application>.yml` can be `{application}.yml` or `{application-profile}.yml`.

-The convention adopted by this repository is:

-1. Add an item to the service's `ConfigMap` using a Patch file.
-   For example The MariaDB overlay has a Clouddriver ConfigMap that contains a file called `mariadb.yml`.
-1. Mount the ConfigMap item in a subdirectory in the container.
-   For example the MariaDB overlay mounts `mariadb.yml` at `.../config/mariadb/clouddriver.yml`.
+For example, adding MariaDB support to Clouddriver:

+1. In the `./components/mariadb/` directory
+1. `files/clouddriver.yml` contains Clouddriver SQL configuration
+1. `kustomization.yml` generates a ConfigMap `clouddriver-mariadb` with the above file
+1. The ConfigMap is added to the Clouddriver Deployment Projected Volume sources, mounting the file at: `/opt/spinnaker/config/mariadb/clouddriver.yml`

+The quick start MariaDB and Redis components spawn a ConfigMap per component.
+This convention enables the components to be standalone in this repository.

+Production grade Spinnaker installations tend to use cloud services or more sophisticated database services.

+Separating configuration across many files and ConfigMap's can make development and troubleshooting difficult so it is recommend configuration is put directly into a single file such as `clouddriver-local.yml` per the above section [custom-configuration].

+If this is insufficient then consider adapting the MariaDB component pattern and sharing a ConfigMap via [configMapGenerator](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/configmapgenerator/)
+`create` and `delete` options.

 #### Differences to Halyard